-The invigilator will give you your test results the same day as the exam, once the exam is completed and marked.
+The invigilator will email you your test results after completion of the exam.
 The test results go directly on the computerized student record system but you should keep your copy of the test results.

 Assessments completed via Blackboard will normally have results emailed to you and entered onto your student record 72 (business) hours after completion.

 If you score 16 or 17 you will be permitted to re-write within 2 months.
 If you score from 13-17 you can register into MATU 0410.
 If you score 12 or less will be required to write the MATU assessment for placement.
 If you score 12 or less you will be permitted to rewrite the assessment again after 1 year.

 Students may take an assessment test for admission to courses and/or programs a maximum of two times within a two year period.
 Students who believe extenuating circumstances exist may contact the Registrar to request special consideration or exemption to this policy.